-Trump looks to boost 2020 bid with peace plan, Jersey rally
+Trump shores up support for newest GOP congressman in Jersey

-“I was not elected to do small things or shy away from big problems,” Trump declared in the East Room of the White House.
-He was referring to his new Mideast peace plan but also giving voice to his fundamental argument for a second term in office.
+“We stopped him cold, yet Washington Democrats like crazy Bernie Sanders and nervous Nancy Pelosi, they opposed our actions to save American lives.
+They opposed it,” Trump asserted to a roar of boos.

-Iowa’s caucuses next week will be the first big milestone of the 2020 presidential campaign.
-Although Trump doesn’t face a serious Republican primary challenger, the kickoff of voting provides a backdrop for the president’s whirlwind day in Washington and his evening rally in Wildwood, New Jersey.
+Pelosi and other Democrats have questioned the strategy behind Trump’s order to kill Iran’s general, which was made without prior approval from Congress.
+They pointed to potential consequences of heightened tensions that could endanger U.S. troops and lead to war with Iran.

-Releasing a Middle East peace plan is a signature event for any White House, though Trump’s proposal was immediately met with skepticism that it would go anywhere without Palestinian buy-in.
+On Tuesday, Trump sought to push past the ongoing impeachment trial that has cast a shadow over the White House.
+Earlier in the day, he released a Middle East peace plan that was immediately met with skepticism that it would go anywhere without Palestinian buy-in.
 But Trump’s proposal was about more than how the plan would play out in the troubled region.
 It was also an effort to keep his promises to some of his most ardent supporters at home.

 Trump’s strong pro-Israel position has brought him support from Zionist Jews and evangelical Christians.
 Trump enjoys robust support from evangelicals, and his first campaign event of 2020 was a speech to conservative Christians in Miami.

-Minutes after Trump concluded his remarks Tuesday, the president’s impeachment trial resumed at the other end of Pennsylvania Avenue, where his legal team was wrapping up its defense presentation.
+Minutes after Trump finished unveiling his plan, the president’s impeachment trial resumed at the other end of Pennsylvania Avenue, where his legal team was wrapping up its defense presentation.
 Trump had demanded that his legal team use its three days to offer a robust televised defense of his actions and play not just to the 100 senators in the chamber but also to the millions watching at home.

 Although Trump’s acquittal by the Republican-controlled Senate is all but assured, his team has tried to minimize the political damage.
 And the president is hoping to use impeachment to motivate his political base and independents disenchanted with impeachment to turn out in greater numbers this fall.